Generic filters

 If your business is developing a new or improved product, tool or service, you could be carrying out R&D. It’s also likely that you’ll be attempting to overcome an obstacle where there is no obvious solution.
 Two examples of qualifying projects could be:

-The development of a new software product.
-Modifying your existing production line to increase productivity.
+The development of a new software product, or Modifying your existing production line to increase productivity.

 loss-mkaing-r&d-intensive-sme